Domestic AbuseMeet the team

 - The length of the order will depend on the needs of the applicant and any children who are living in the family home

 Can I Get Legal Aid?

 Legal Aid is available to you if you have been a victim of domestic abuse or you are seeking to protect a child through your legal proceedings.
-For more information, get in touch with us for a confidential chat with one of our expert sexual offence and criminal defence solicitors.
+For more information, get in touch with us for a confidential chat with one of our expert sexual abuse and criminal defence solicitors.